-The heir/successor can demonstrate current ownership of the property via one of the acceptable methods outlined in this section; and
+- The heir/successor can demonstrate current ownership of the property via one of the acceptable methods outlined in this section; and - 2.
+The heir/successor meets all other eligiblity requirements.

-The heir/successor meets all other eligibility requirements.
-If no eligible heir is identified, the application will be withdrawn.
+If no eligible heir is identified, the application will be closed.

-Death after executing the Construction Contact:
+Death after accepting the Grant Award Amount Acknowledgement:

-If an eligible Applicant passes away after the execution of the Construction Contract but before mitigation completion, the Program will complete mitigation of the property.
-The heir may not request changes to the property that were not approved by the program and original applicant.
+- 1. If an eligible Applicant passes away after the acceptance of the Grant Award Acknowledgment but before construction completion, the Program will complete construction of the property.
+The heir may not request changes to the property that were not approved by the program and original applicant. - 2.
+All disbursement and construction activities will continue while the Program verifies and/or completes the following: - Receives the death certificate and confirms the death of the Applicant occurred after acceptance of the Grant Award Acknowledgment. - Receives a court order providing the name of the approved heir or successor of the Estate of the deceased Applicant. - Amends the existing application to add the name of the heir or successor of the Estate as the representative of the estate who will then accept the Grant Award

-All disbursement and mitigation activities will continue while the Program verifies and/or completes the following: Receives the death certificate and confirms the death of the Applicant occurred after execution of the Construction Contract.
-Receives a court order providing the name of the approved heir or successor of the Estate of the deceased Applicant.
-Amends the existing application to add the name of the heir or successor of the Estate as the representative of the estate who will then accept the Grant Award Acknowledgment to assume all obligations and authorize rights for the terms of the Application, Application Certifications, and the Grant Award Acknowledgment.
-Obtains proof of title transfer from the heir or successor.
+Acknowledgment to assume all obligations and authorize rights for the terms of the Application, Application Certifications, and the Grant Award Acknowledgment.